fburchdev/fburchdev.github.io/jsd920_class_repo/finalProject/README.md

 ### Functional Components

-The application will retrieve the first section of the Wikipedia page for the space via jQuery ajax using the Wikipedia API.
+The application will retrieve the first section of the Wikipedia page for the space via jQuery ajax using the Wikipedia API, and include a "Read More" link to provide the user with the option to read the complete article.

 The application will incorporate a Google map highlighting the locations of the featured spaces.
+This will most likely be implemented using the "Embed" feature provided by Google in the form of iFrames

 The user will be able to choose to display/hide information about various locations.